Ask Me How I Know

 It was important for me to see me how God sees me and not the way others do.
 Regardless of my given name, Daddy had a name He felt was fitting for me.

-These lessons didn’t come from theory.
-They came from survival and mercy.
-If you’re reading this while carrying too much, moving too fast, and trying to be everything for everyone— let this be your reminder: slow down, breathe, and choose God’s pace.
+If you are reading this while carrying too much, moving too fast, and trying to be everything for everyone—let this be your reminder: slow down, breathe, and choose God’s pace.

 Continue reading